Klosmi/html-basics/JS-basic.md

   // wait 3 seconds, then:
   // "Hello!"
   ```
-  *Another example: first it run "Hello there!", than immediately the "Bye!", and then the 'setTimeout' "are you still there?".
+  *Another example: first it runs "Hello there!", than immediately the "Bye!", and then the `setTimeout` "are you still there?".
 Instead of "Hello!", "Are you still there?", "Bye!"*
   ```
   console.log("Hello!");